: 4 x 4, 5" tall

 5. Once dry, reconnect it to the essential oil bottle and diffuse.
 Be sure it's completely dry.
 You don't want water in your essential oils.

-1. We have had the Heritage Pro for about a month now.
+1. We have had the Hopewell Pro for about a month now.
 Love it.
 I didn't want the Whisper b/c of the tubing (I have a 2 and 4 year old and felt like it was too much temptation), but I do love how incredibly quiet the Whisper is.
 That said, we usually run the Pro on med-low at night and during nap time for my 2 year old, and it doesn't bother him at all.
 And I've run it in my room on medium, and it's like white noise.
 It is quieter than my humidifier, for sure. - Kelley

 2. I have the Pro and love it.
 It's very portable and small.
 I use it all the time all over the house.
 In fact, I'm considering purchasing a second one. - Stacy

-3. We love the Heritage Pro!
+3. We love the Hopewell Pro!
 We've had one for several years.
 I actually gave it to our son for his family, bought another for us, and then bought one for our other son and his family.
 It surprises me how little oil it uses when just diffusing at night for sleep or whatever.
 But, more is used during illness.
 The versatility of being able to adjust the output and time it is on/off really makes this THE premiere diffuser, in my opinion.
 And it's such a convenient size for traveling.
 We always take it when we travel anywhere.
 Suzie

 4. I love the Pro.
 It's so little.
 We are trying to de-humidify here in Louisiana!
 I do agree that it is a great idea to read about them on Amazon.
 So much info.
 We have had the air blowing ones, the ultrasonic water ones, and the heated pad ones.
 They all have their place, but using the Pro overnight has been best for helping with respiratory stuff and allergies. - Mary